Poeticalto/ttoc-mumble-bot/readme.md

 !lock - prevents users from entering the actor's channel.
 Users on the moderators group or whitelist can bypass the lock, as well as any users moved by a member of those groups.

 !lock+ - prevents users from entering or leaving the actor's channel.
 Users on the moderators group or whitelist can bypass the lock, as well as any users moved by a member of those groups.
+Also known as the hostage command.

 !kick user reason - kicks user from the Mumble Server.
 The actor is noted in the reason.